Jacobolevy/smartling-mcp-server/IMPLEMENTATION_SUMMARY.md

 4. **Automated operations** (bulk jobs, debugging, optimization)
 5. **Enterprise-grade features** (security, scalability, monitoring)

-El servidor está **100% listo** para:
+The server is **100% ready** for:
-- ✅ Despliegue en la plataforma Wix
+- ✅ Deployment on the Wix platform
-- ✅ Submission a mcpservers.org
+- ✅ Submission to mcpservers.org
-- ✅ Uso en producción por enterprise clients
+- ✅ Production use by enterprise clients
-- ✅ Adopción por la comunidad MCP
+- ✅ Adoption by the MCP community

-**Tu Smartling MCP es ahora el más avanzado servidor MCP para translation management en el ecosistema. 🚀**
+**Your Smartling MCP is now the most advanced MCP server for translation management in the ecosystem. 🚀**